 While sometimes that means leasing great office space, other times it can mean finding the perfect location for the next major coffee chain to build a store.
 For this reason, commercial agents often must put more emphasis on uncovering statistics and data about the area before they complete a transaction.
 That isn’t to say, of course, that residential real estate agents don’t uncover statistics about an area before making a sale, but the statistics certainly have a different focus.
 A barbershop owner, for instance, doesn’t care much about the quality of the local school district—he just wants to know whether or not the location will bring him business.

-Interested in a career in real estate?
 Download our Real Estate Career Starter Kit to find out if a career in real estate is right for you.

 3. Real Estate Investor